These new IBM agents will give developers new ways to solve problems — and clear their backlog

 When an error is spotted by a quality assurance (QA) engineer, they’ll file a bug report, which would go into the developer’s backlog and add to the pile of bugs to sift through.
 Finding the offending line — and ensuring altering it won’t affect anything else in the codebase — is a time-consuming process.

-But with the SWE localization agent, a developer could open a bug report they’ve received on GitHub, tag it with “ibm-swe-agent-1.0” and the agent will quickly work in the background to find the troublesome code.
+But with the SWE localization agent, a developer could open a bug report they’ve received on GitHub, tag it with “ibm-ai-agent-swe-1.0” and the agent will quickly work in the background to find the troublesome code.
 Once it’s found the location, it’ll suggest a fix that the developer could implement to resolve the issue.
 That developer could then review the proposed fix and decide if it’s the best way to solve the problem, potentially even using other agents to figure it out.

 The localization tool is just one of a few new AI agents IBM Research has developed that aim to take a chunk out of the workload developers have on their plate.
 There’s also one for editing lines of code based on developer requests, which relies on IBM's Granite LLM on watsonx, via PDL.
 Another agent can be used for developing and executing tests to ensure that code will run as intended.
 In each case, they can be invoked right where developers would want them to be, such as in GitHub.